D.C. Historical Studies Conference

 You are invited to take part in the 41st Annual Conference on D.C.
 Historical Studies.
 Proposals are now being reviewed for individual papers, organized panels, new films, walking tours, author talks on new books, and practical workshops on research or material preservation.

 All topics related to the history of metropolitan Washington, D.C., including nearby Maryland and Virginia, as well as the federal government, are welcome.
 Don’t miss this opportunity to reach the conference audience of scholars, students, and interested members of the public eager for this lively consideration of all things D.C.
 The conference theme is not meant to be exclusive.
 Submissions based on all new research on D.C. history topics are welcome.
 The deadline for submissions is May 18, 2014.
+Proposals must be submitted online.

 Details and submission instructions are available in the full Call for Papers (PDF).